 • Understanding of building, implementing, and evaluating health awareness campaigns

-• Experience working with diverse segments of community population such as youth, including at–risk youth, parents, teachers, public administrators, and community health professionals.
+• Experience working with diverse segments of community population such as youth, including at–risk youth, special needs children, parents, teachers, public administrators, and community health professionals.

 Required Language Skills